Non-QM Loans

 Jumbo Loans with 10% Down

-While traditional jumbo loans still often require 20% down, we offer near-miss jumbo loans up to $3 million with as little as 10% down, up to a 55% debt-to-income ratio, and credit scores as low as 660.
+While traditional jumbo loans still often require 20% down, we offer near-miss jumbo loans of up to $3 million with as little as 10% down, up to a 43% debt-to-income ratio, and credit scores as low as 680.
 Jumbo loans with 10% down are often the ideal solution for first-time buyers who might still have large student loans and other types of “good credit debt”.
 10% down jumbo loans are also good for high-income earners who are looking to invest their cash in other assets.

 Foreign National Loans (ITIN)

-If you do not have a valid Social Security number, U.S. FICO score, or Individual Tax Identification Number (ITIN) you can still qualify for this type of Non-QM loan.
-To qualify, you will need to provide a VISA or VISA waiver as well as three active and open trade lines with a two-year history.
+If you do not have a valid Social Security number, U.S. FICO score, or Individual Tax Identification Number (ITIN) you can still qualify for this type of non-QM loan.
+To qualify, you will need to provide a visa or visa waiver as well as three active and open trade lines with a two-year history.

 Interest-Only Home Loans